labheshr/react-myreads/README.md

 # MyReads Project

 This is my submission for the first project for React Nanodegree (my-reads).
-For further details on this assignment please see [This page](https://github.com/udacity/reactnd-project-myreads-starter)
+For further details on this assignment please see [this page](https://github.com/udacity/reactnd-project-myreads-starter)

 ## Getting Started